heremaps/xyz-qgis-plugin/README.md

 # XYZ Hub Connector - QGIS plugin

-XYZ Hub Connector is a [QGIS](https://www.qgis.org) plugin that allows users to connect and to update data directly into [HERE XYZ Hub](https://www.here.xyz/).
-QGIS users can easily and quickly publish their work and analysis in vectorized format to the XYZ platform.
-Public and personal XYZ space data can be loaded into QGIS for further analysis and visualization.
+XYZ Hub Connector is a [QGIS](https://www.qgis.org) plugin which can be used to visualize, edit and analyze data from [HERE Data Hub](https://www.here.xyz/) spaces and from Interactive Map Layer inside the HERE Platform (experimental) directly on a map.

 ![new connection](res/new-connection.png)